kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   as some of our empirical work [ August ]
 - I won a raffle ticket courtesy of Google Research to attend ECCV 2020! [ August ]
 - I received a D&I ticket to attend KDD 2020, which is virtual! [ August ]
+- I've been matched with an ICFP 2020 mentor!
+She's wonderful! [ August ]

 ## 2019